Precision Limits in Quantum Metrology with Open Quantum Systems: Outlook beyond the independent noise model: Correlations and control

 Importantly, this result has been generalized recently to any finite-dimensional probe \cite{Demkowicz2017, Zhou2018}, showing that one can always restore the HL, if the encoding Hamiltonian is not contained in the linear span of the identity $\id$ and the Lindblad operators $V_k,\,V_k^\dagger ,\,V_k^\dagger V_j,\,\forall k,j$.
 In particular, if there is a dephasing term $H=\alpha V_{\mathrm{dephasing}}$ with some constant $\alpha$ the HL can not be reached, confirming the detrimental role of pure dephasing (see Sec.~\ref{sec:ZL_NPCnoise} and the related discussion).

 Relaxing the requirement of a time-homogeneous noise process, it was shown that dynamcial decoupling restores the ZL \cite{Sekatski2016}.
 However, since dynamical decoupling is limited by the correlation time of the environment \cite{Viola1999}, one resorts to error correction schemes, which in general can be applied on the time scales of the effects of the noise \cite{Shor1995, Nielsen2010, Herrera-Marti2015}.
-While these base on the idea to prolong the coherence time \cite{Arrad2014, Kessler2014} (with experimental implementation \cite{Unden2016}), limiting processes as spontaneous emission may be corrected by observation of the environment \cite{Plenio2016}.
+While these base on the idea to prolong the coherence time \cite{Arrad2014, Kessler2014} (with experimental implementation \cite{Unden2016}), limiting processes as spontaneous emission may be corrected by observation of the environment \cite{Plenio2016, Gefen2016}.
 Furthermore, a way to utilize open quantum systems is the engineering of noise processes which drive the probes back into the code space \cite{Oreshkov2007, Reiter2017}.
 A different approach was aimed to preserve the QFI itself, rather than the input state \cite{Lu2015}.
-Recently, it was also observed that for time-homogeneous processes a continuous measurement \cite{Gammelmark2014, Genoni2017} of the environment \cite{Albarelli2018} restores the HL.
-While the strict derivation of this is result is challenging, one can intuitively understand that the observation of the environment closes the system and the evolution can be interpreted as unitary.
+Recently, it was also observed that for time-homogeneous processes a continuous measurement \cite{Gammelmark2014, Genoni2017} of the environment \cite{Albarelli2018} can restore the $1/N^2$ scaling of the error.
+Interestingly, while in a parallel-noise scenario the full noiseless HL can be reached, if the noise is transversal, the noiseless optimal error can be obtained up to a constant factor, showing that in this case the estimation precision is unavoidably lowered by the interaction with the environment, even if all the degrees of freedom of the latter can be accessed.
+On the other hand, a very recent proposal suggests the implementation of fault tolerant strategies, which could provide a different avenue for counteracting the effects of noise \cite{Kapourniotis2018}.

-\subsection{Time Dependent Encoding}
+\subsection{Time dependent encoding}

 Recently, interesting progress has been made for the case of time dependent encoding Hamiltonians.
 Before examining the setting we should stress that in that context the term ``frequency estimation" is often referred to the frequency of an ac-signal \cite{Degen2017} and thus differs from the definition we adapted in this work.
 Furthermore, instead of estimating the precision for the best scaling in $N$ one is rather interested in the scaling with the available time $T$ which for time independent encodings is usually given as $\Delta^2\omega \sim T^{-2}$, compare Sec.~\ref{sec:motivation},\ref{sec:LindbladDesphasing} and \ref{sec:HL}.
 However, with time dependent encodings this scaling can be overcome.
 A trivial example is the Hamiltonian